charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 abstract: |
   Software tends to break or "collapse" over time, even if it is unchanged, due to non-obvious changes in the computational environment.
   Collapse in computational experiments undermines long-term credibility and hinders day-to-day operations.
-  We want to use NCSA Delta to test computational experiments (often workflows) in storage to empirically study the nature of software collapse.
+  We plan to use Delta to test computational experiments (often workflows) in storage to empirically study the nature of software collapse.
-  This would be the first public dataset of software decay in computational experiments.
+  We will create and share the first public dataset of software decay in computational experiments.
-  This data could be used to identify best practices, make continuous testing feasible, and repair broken programs.
+  This data will be used by us and others to identify best practices, make continuous testing feasible, and repair broken programs.
   These techniques increase the replicability of computational experiments.
 ---